Arora-Dhruv/data-512/data-512-final-project/README.md

+# Final project preliminary proposal
-# Preliminary proposal for final project
+1-2 sentences are fine for now. contains a short summary of  proposed final project